 On the last Sunday every month the center offers expert lectures on natural history and Native culture.

 Native Plant Garden

 The native plant garden is the largest demonstration garden of the shrub steppe ecosystem in inland Washington and includes a traditional Methow tribe encampment, pathways and information about native plant species.

 Natural Dye Garden

 Visit the Natural Dye Garden and see first-hand how earth pigments and ancient, exotic and locally-gathered botanicals create unique colors in art and fabric making.

-Two massive steel spheres by sculptor Bernard Hosey are highlights of the TwispWorks campus.
-“Round and Round” can be seen on the Highway 20 side of the campus, while “Entro” welcomes visitors at the main entrance to campus off Glover Street.
+The massive steel sphere, “Entro”, by sculptor Bernard Hosey welcomes visitors at the main entrance to campus off Glover Street and is a highlight of the TwispWorks campus.
 TwispWorks’ newest piece of public art, “Ignis Internum” by TwispWorks partner Steve Ward, is located in front of the Bernard Hosey Founders Building.